What Happens If You Overpay Your Credit Card? And What Do You Do?

 How can I request a refund after overpaying my credit card?

-Send a written letter to your bank requesting a refund and specifying the method in which you’d like to receive it, such as a check or other method.
+Send a notification to your bank requesting a refund and specifying the method in which you’d like to receive it, such as a check or other method.
+Check with your bank about how to submit it.
 The bank is required to provide your refund within seven business days of your request.

 Photo credit: iStock/Really Design